Running Addiction: 7 Signs You Are Addicted To Running

 Unfortunately, you may also experience physical harm due to overtraining or running through injury and emotional and mental health risks such as depression, anxiety, and low self-esteem.

-It is also not uncommon for someone replaces a prior addiction with running, such as substance abuse or eating disorders.
+It is also not uncommon for someone to replace a prior addiction or compulsive behavior with running, such as substance abuse or eating disorders.

-It is important to recognize the signs and dangers of running addiction and seek professional help to overcome it.
+It is important to recognize the signs and dangers of running addiction and seek help from a health professional to overcome it.

-Let’s talk about some of the signs and dangers of running addiction.
+Let’s talk about some of the signs and risk factors of running addiction.

 #1: Obsessive Thoughts About Running

-When struggling with a running addiction, you may obsessively think about running throughout the day, constantly planning your next run, or calculating how many calories you will burn.
+When struggling with a running addiction, you may obsessively think about running throughout the day, constantly planning your next run, or calculating how many calories you will burn for weight loss or weight management.

-People who really enjoy running and training hard may think about these things often, but having every waking moment revolve around these thoughts is not healthy.
+People with a healthy relationship with running and training hard may think about these things often, but having every waking moment revolve around these thoughts is unhealthy.

 #2: Physical Injury or Harm